 How to Manage the Condition

-In cases where brain abnormalities are identified, treatment options will vary according to the specific diagnosis as well as severity of the disorder.
+In cases where brain abnormalities are identified, treatment options will vary according to the specific diagnosis as well as the severity of the disorder.
 Luckily, attacks in epileptic dogs can be regulated with dietary changes and/or medications.
-There are numerous anti-convulsive drugs that your veterinarian may use to prevent seizures.
+There are numerous anti-convulsive drugs that your veterinarian may use to prevent dog seizures.
 Most vets, however, would not recommend medication if the attacks are mild or if it takes place less than once a month.
 Like any other drug, these pharmaceutical treatments have side effects.
 Nevertheless, if they help in controlling your pooch’s seizures, you may find that the benefits overshadow the risks.